Road transport: Trucking and haulage

 The Polish transport company Bedmet uses a special vehicle to transport two large silos.

-Trucking companies (in American English terminology) or haulage companies / hauliers (in British English) accept cargo for road transport.
-Truck drivers operate either independently – working directly for the client – or through freight carriers or shipping agents.
-Some big companies (e.g. grocery store chains) operate their own internal trucking operations.
+Trucking companies (in American English terminology) or haulage companies (or hauliers) (in British English) accept cargo for road transport.
+Truck drivers operate either independently, working directly for the client, or through freight carriers or shipping agents.
+Some large companies (such as grocery store chains) operate their own internal trucking operations.
 The market size for general freight trucking was nearly $125 billion in 2010.

-In the U.S. many truckers own their truck (rig), and are known as owner-operators.
-Some road transportation is done on regular routes or for only one consignee per run (full truckload), while others transport goods from many different loading stations/shippers to various consignees per run (less-than-truckload).
-On some long runs only cargo for one leg of the route (to) is known when the cargo is loaded.
+In the U.S. many truckers own their truck (rig) and are known as owner-operators.
+Some road transportation is done on regular routes or for only one consignee per run (full truckload), while others transport goods from many different loading stations and shippers to various consignees per run (less-than-truckload shipping).
+On some long runs, only cargo for one leg of the route is known when the cargo is loaded.
 Truckers may have to wait at the destination for a backhaul.

-A bill of lading issued by the shipper provides the basic document for road freight.
-On cross-border transportation the trucker will present the cargo and documentation provided by the shipper to customs for inspection (for EC see also Schengen Agreement).
+A bill of lading issued by the shipper provides the basic documentation for road freight.
+On cross-international border transportation, the trucker will present the cargo and documentation provided by the shipper to customs for inspection (for the European Community, see also Schengen Agreement).
 This also applies to shipments that are transported out of a free port.

 Hours of service

-To avoid accidents caused by fatigue, truckers have to adhere to strict rules for drive time and required rest periods.
-In the United States and Canada, these regulations are known as hours of service, and in the European Union as drivers working hours.
+To avoid accidents caused by fatigue, truckers must adhere to strict rules for driving time and required rest periods.
+In the United States and Canada, these regulations are known as hours of service, and in the European Union as drivers' working hours.
 One such regulation is the Hours of Work and Rest Periods (Road Transport) Convention, 1979.
-Tachographs or Electronic on-board recorders record the times the vehicle is in motion and stopped.
-Some companies use two drivers per truck to ensure uninterrupted transportation; with one driver resting or sleeping in a bunk in the back of the cab while the other is driving.
+Tachographs or electronic on-board recorders record the times the vehicle is in motion and stopped.
+Some companies use two drivers per truck to ensure uninterrupted transportations, with one driver resting in a bunk in the back of the cab while the other is driving.